Part two of my Paris Guide includes hip hotels, mouthwatering markets and splendid day trips to take your trip from touristy to transcendent.

 +33 01 40 11 20 40

-Overshadowed by Versailles, but with much more history, this palace 45 minutes south of Paris is very much worth visiting.
-Fontainebleau dates back to the 12th century, but much of what you see today was built in the 1500s when François I, the king credited with bringing the Renaissance and Leonardo da Vinci to France, renovated the palace.
-The gallery that bares his name with allegorical frescos by Rosso Fiorentino, white stucco figures, and gold leaf detailing, is a highlight.
-Marie Antoinette’s jewel box-like Turkish Boudoir and the Imperial Theater of Napoleon III, are beautiful, but only visible via private tour.
+This palace 45 minutes south of Paris is overshadowed by Versailles, but it actually has a much deeper history.
+Fontainebleau dates back to the 12th century, but much of what you see today was built in the 1500s when François I renovated the palace.
+Fraçois is credited with bringing the Renaissance and Leonardo da Vinci to France.
+The gallery that bears his name with allegorical frescos by Rosso Fiorentino, white stucco figures and gold leaf is a highlight.
+Marie Antoinette’s jewel box-like Turkish Boudoir and the Imperial Theater of Napoleon III are beautiful, but it’s only possible to visit if you pay for a guided tour.

 From Gare de Lyon, take a Transilien train for either Montargis Sens, Montereau or Laroche-Migennes, getting off at Fontainebleau-Avon station.
 Take the Ligne 1 bus heading for Les Lilas and get off at the Château stop.